barionleg/ANTs_wiki/Using-ITK-SNAP-with-ANTs.md

 [ITK-SNAP](http://itksnap.org) is free software for image segmentation, which is also a very useful platform for viewing input to ANTs and the output of ANTs processing.
 Documentation and tutorials on the uses of ITK-SNAP are provided on the SNAP website.
 Here we show some basic operations for checking image alignment.

 ITK-SNAP uses ITK I/O, like ANTs.
-It is therefore the best tool for previewing how ANTs will interpret a particular image.
+It is therefore a good tool for previewing how ANTs will interpret a particular image.

 ## Previewing image orientation